bellegis/geolibraries/README.md

 # Geolibrarians Resources

-This is a place for anyone interested in the role of libraries in geography, GIS education or spatial data information literacy to converge to contribute to shared knowledge.
+This is a place for anyone interested in the role of libraries in geography, GIS education or spatial data information literacy to contribute to shared knowledge.

 ## Tutorials and guides